kptdev/kpt/site/guides/namespace-provisioning-ui.md

 - Click on Kptfile resource, add a new mutator
   - Search for `namespace` and select `set-namespace` with the latest version available for selection.
-  - Select `kptfile.kpt.dev` in the config map dropdown
+  - Select `ConfigMap: kptfile.kpt.dev` for the function config
   - By setting both of these values, anytime the blueprint is rendered (for instance, on save or when a deployable instance of the blueprint is created), the namespace will be set to the name of the package.